Sasakawa Young Leaders Fellowships Fund

 APPLICATION AND SELECTION

-Please note that the Tokyo Foundation does not accept individual applications for scholarships.
-Committees of the Tokyo Foundation, founded at HE institutions that participate in the program, are in charge of the program implementation, including call opening and selection of candidates.
+Please note that the Tokyo Foundation for Policy Research does not accept individual applications for scholarships.
+Sylff Steering Committees, founded at HE institutions that participate in the program, are in charge of the program implementation, including call opening and selection of candidates.

-Every year, the call for scholarships is announced by the Tokyo Foundation Committee at the University of Belgrade.
+Every year, the call for scholarships is announced by the Sylff Steering Committee at the University of Belgrade.